streamlining-security-simplifying-modern-authentication-methods-for-success-img - Top Trusted Cyber Security Solutions in UK

 OAuth 2.0

 Oauth 2.0 is an industry-standard protocol for authorisation, allowing users to grant access to their resources on one website to another website without sharing their credentials.
-OAuth 2.0 enables the use of access tokens, reducing the risk of password theft and providing users with a more seamless experience.
+It enables the use of access tokens, reducing the risk of password theft and providing users with a more seamless experience.
 Our partners at CyberArk support OAuth 2.0 – their CyberArk Identity solution allows you to easily customise who can access your network.

 JSON Web Tokens (JWT)